-Klinefelter syndrome is a chromosomal abnormality found in boys.
-This syndrome is considered to be caused by an excess of the X chromosome, a sex chromosome.
+Klinefelter's syndrome is a chromosomal abnormality found in boys.
+It is believed to be caused by an excess of the X chromosome, a sex chromosome.
+In this article, a physician explains the symptoms, causes, and treatment of Klinefelter syndrome, as well as NIPT (new prenatal diagnosis).

 What is Klinefelter Syndrome?